As the world returns to work, crafting the perfect resume has never been more critical.

 “While automation is not going anywhere, I’m always an advocate of having the human touch when it comes to resume writing,” says Matthew Warzel, the president of the resume-writing firm MJW Careers.

 Mr. Warzel has worked in recruitment, outplacement, career coaching, and resume writing for the past fifteen years.
 He is hesitant to give too much power to this new software.
-“No software can output statements that are personal and customized for each client,” he says.
+“No software can output personal and customized statements for each client,” he says.

 Will the bots replace hiring managers altogether?
 Or are we heading towards a future hybrid model for job applications?

 The robots may be cheaper, but experts like Mr. Warzel still believe humans do it better.

 The AI Processing Boom

 Victoria Mendoza, an HR tech expert and the CEO of MediaPeanut, has fully embraced AI tools for her hiring and onboarding.
 She believes AI-supported appraisal software is the future.
 “Based on our research, by 2025, data center spending on AI processors will grow by over four times,” says Ms. Mendoza.
 She says that the global AI market is forecasted to hit $89.8 billion.

 Staying ahead is essential for experts like Ms. Mendoza, but she also points to an important part of resume checking software: eliminating bias.
 “Influential factors such as demographic details can be completely ignored while screening candidates because of AI software,” she says.

 “For those choosing to write a resume on their own without a paid platform, understand that you may be at a disadvantage,” says Patrick Casey, the Director of Growth Marketing at Felix Health.

 Mr. Casey is an advocate for sites like Kickresume.
 “It comes as no surprise that customers using their software boast a 60% higher chance of getting hired,” he says.